lancejpollard/math/readme.md

 1. **Differential Graded algebra**: a type of algebra that studies the algebraic properties of differential graded modules.
 1. **Deformation algebra**: a type of algebra that studies the algebraic properties of deformed structures
 1. **Differentially Graded algebra**: a type of algebra that generalizes the concept of differential graded algebra.
+1. **Hopf algebra**: an algebra with a comultiplication and counit operations that make it a bialgebra and an antipode operation that makes it a Hopf algebra.
+1. **Universal algebra**: A branch of mathematics that studies algebraic structures, such as groups, rings, and lattices, from a general point of view.

+### Mathematical Homologies

+#### List of Mathematical Homologies

+1. **Singular homology**: a way to assign algebraic invariants to topological spaces by associating a group to each dimension of the space.
+1. **Simplicial homology**: a way to assign algebraic invariants to simplicial complexes by associating a group to each dimension of the complex.
+1. **Cech homology**: a way to assign algebraic invariants to open covers of topological spaces by associating a group to each dimension of the space.
+1. **Relative homology**: A way to compute the homology of a pair of spaces by taking into account their relationship to one another.
+1. **Alexander-Spanier homology**: A way to assign algebraic invariants to topological spaces by associating a group to each dimension of the space using a basis of open sets.
+1. **Borel-Moore homology**: A way to assign algebraic invariants to locally compact topological spaces by associating a group to each dimension of the space using compact supports.